nodejs/node/doc/guides/contributing/pull-requests.md

 dismissed if requests for greater clarification go unanswered within a reasonable period of time.

-If you do not believe that the Pull Request should land at all, use `Changes requested` to indicate that you are considering some of your comments to block the PR from landing.
-When doing so, explain *why* you believe the Pull Request should not land along with an explanation of what may be an acceptable alternative course, if any.
+Use `Changes requested` to block a Pull Request from landing.
+When doing so, explain why you believe the Pull Request should not land along with an explanation of what may be an acceptable alternative course, if any.

 ### Accept that there are different opinions about what belongs in Node.js